-During 2012 the planning application for an underground minetogether with the Environmental Impact Study in connection with the proposed underground development were submitted to the Planning Services.
-Discussions with the planning services in Northern Ireland have continued since then with regards to the underground mine plan and accompanying Environmental Statement.
-Consultations with statutory consultees continue to progress, with additional information requested now filed with the Planning Services for consideration by consultees.
-The Company has been advised that the final consultation response has been received and is positive.
+During 2012 the planning application for an underground mine together with the Environmental Impact Study in connection with the proposed underground development were submitted to the Planning Services.
+Extensive consultations have taken place with statutory, regulatory agencies and third parties.
 The Company understands a timeline in the fourth quarter of 2014 is possible for a final determination.
 However it should be noted that the timeline for delivery of the determination is not within the control of the Company.